3rdCore/rci-agent/README.md

 - `task_names.json`, `{"task_name": ["task1", "task2", ...]}` : List of task to run.
 - `model_names.json`, `{"model_name": ["model1", "model2", ...]}` : list of LLM to evaluate (gpt4, chatgpt, davinci, ada, ...)

-Or you can also use the provided template and rename them accordingly.
+Or you can also use the provided template in `/example`and rename them accordingly.
 You can modify the hyperparameters directly in the file `script.py` and set the maximum Openai budget for the benchmark.

 Finally, you need to run the following command:
 ```python